Dleinad/opsfleet-assessment/README.md

 Configuration in this directory creates an AWS EKS cluster with [Karpenter](https://karpenter.sh/) provisioned for managing compute resource scaling.
 In the example provided, Karpenter is provisioned on top of an EKS Managed Node Group.

+Note: This configuration allows you to deploy the cluster with all the basic functionalities, with karpenter handling autoscaling, node provisioning etcetera.
+More granular configurations such as network segregation, rbac, etc will require more configurations

 ## Usage

 To provision the provided configurations you need to execute: